• Skip to main content

 Notes

 • Southern sweet potato pie requires sweet potatoes with orange flesh.
-Sometimes labeled "yams" in groceries stores, look for sweet potatoes with brown or purple skin and dark orange flesh, such as Jewel or Garnet sweet potatoes.
+Sometimes labeled "yams" in grocery stores, look for sweet potatoes with brown or purple skin and dark orange flesh, such as Jewel or Garnet sweet potatoes.
 If you are unsure what color the flesh of a sweet potato is, lightly scrape the skin with your fingernail to reveal the flesh underneath.

 • Southern sweet potato pie is made with evaporated milk to give it a signature richness that is so good!
 However, you can also use regular whole milk, buttermilk, or a combination of milk and cream if you like.